Prostitution in India: History

 A tawaif was a courtesan who catered to the nobility of India, particularly during the Mughal era.
 The tawaifs excelled in and contributed to music, dance (mujra), theatre, and the Urdu literary tradition, and were considered an authority on etiquette.
 Tawaifs were largely a North Indian institution central to Mughal court culture from the 16th century onwards and became even more prominent with the weakening of Mughal rule in the mid-18th century.
-They contributed significantly to the continuation of traditional dance and music forms and then emergence of modern Indian cinema.
+They contributed significantly to the continuation of traditional dance and music forms and then the emergence of modern Indian cinema.

 Goa was a colony in Portuguese India set up in the early 16th century, and this Portuguese stronghold contained a community of Portuguese slaves.
 During the late 16th and 17th centuries the Portuguese trade in Japanese slaves resulted in traders from the Portuguese Empire and their captive lascar crew members from South Asia bringing Japanese slaves to Goa.
 These were usually young Japanese women and girls brought or captured from Japan as sexual slaves.

 The culture of the performing art of nautch, an alluring style of popular dance, rose to prominence during the later period of Mughal Empire and the rule of the British East India Company.
-During the period of Company rule (and after the Indian Rebellion of 1857, the direct administration of the British Crown), British military elements established and maintained brothels across the Indian subcontinent.
-The prostitutes who worked in such brothels were recruited from rural Indian families and paid directly by the British authoriites.
+During the period of Company rule (and after the Indian Rebellion of 1857, the direct administration of the British Crown), British colonial officials established and maintained brothels across the Indian subcontinent.
+The prostitutes who worked in such brothels were recruited from rural Indian families and paid directly by the British authorities.
 The red-light districts of cities such as Mumbai developed at this time.
 The governments of many Indian princely states had regulated prostitution in India prior to the 1860s.
 The British Raj enacted the Cantonment Act of 1864 to regulate prostitution in colonial India as a matter of accepting a necessary evil.
-The Cantonment Acts regulated and structured prostitution in the British military bases which provided for about twelve to fifteen Indian women kept in brothels called chaklas for each regiment of thousand British soldiers.
+The Cantonment Acts regulated and structured prostitution in the British military bases which provided for about twelve to fifteen Indian women kept in brothels called chaklas for each British regiment stationed in India.
 They were licensed by military officials and were allowed to consort with soldiers only.
-In the 19th and early 20th centuries, thousands of women and girls from continental Europe and Japan were trafficked into British India, where they worked as prostitutes servicing British soldiers and local Indian men.
+In the late 19th and early 20th centuries, women and girls from Eastern Europe and Japan were trafficked into British India, where they worked as prostitutes, servicing British colonists and soldiers, since sexual relations between white men and native women was increasingly opposed by colonial authorities.

-According to Priti Patkar, a Maharashtra-based social activist working with sex workers in the state, many sex workers were forced to take loans from private lenders at high interest rates during the first wave of the Covid pandemic.
-“We conducted a survey during the first wave which revealed sex workers were taking loans to survive.
-For their daily meals, they were entirely dependent on donations.
-We have not conducted any such survey during the second wave, but we have heard the same thing has happened this time, too,” said Patkar, who leads the NGO, Prerana.